groovycode-xyz/taschengeld/requirements/frontend_instructions.md

 ### Architectural Changes

 - The Piggy Bank feature introduces a new pattern for managing modals and state within a single component.
-- We've implemented a mock database (`mockDb`) for development purposes, which should be replaced with actual API calls to our PostgreSQL database in production.
+- Database interactions are handled through API routes with direct PostgreSQL queries.

 ## Task Completion Interface Component